myltik/azure-docs.ru-ru/articles/best-practices-data-partitioning.md

 <properties
-   pageTitle="Руководство по секционированию данных | Microsoft Azure" description="Руководство по способам разделения секций для реализации отдельного управления и доступа." services="" documentationCenter="na" authors="dragon119"
+   pageTitle="Data partitioning guidance | Microsoft Azure"
+   description="Guidance for how to separate partitions to be managed and accessed separately." services="" documentationCenter="na" authors="dragon119"